ArticleMarch 9, 2026

 Before Active Recall:

-• Study method: Re-reading notes, highlighting textbooks
+• Method: Re-reading notes, highlighting textbooks

 • Time per week: 25 hours